alvaroderas/alvaroderas/README.md

 ## Welcome to my profile!

 ### About Me
-- I'm a rising junior at Cornell University pursuing a major in Computer Science.
+- I'm a junior at Cornell University pursuing a major in Computer Science.
 - I was previously a Software Engineer Intern at Capital One working on a Data Engineering & Infrastructure team for Card Partnerships.
 - I am most interested in developing efficient and scalable backend systems and APIs for large-scale software applications.
 I also love learning new programming languages and technologies!
 - At Cornell, I am specializing in software engineering and data-intensive computing.
 This includes classes on Information Retrieval & NLP, Database Systems, Backend Development, iOS Development, Software Engineering, and Operating Systems.